 1919 - 2002 (Port-au-Prince, Haiti)

 Fernand Pierre was born in Carrefour, Port-au-Prince and began his artistic life as a wood carver.
-He joined the Centre d’Art in 1947 where he primarily worked in ceramics before finally training as a painter.
+He joined le Centre d’Art in 1947, where he primarily worked in ceramics before finally training as a painter.

 Pierre documented the nineteenth century gingerbread houses through repeated detailed paintings and then began to paint lush, deeply coloured fruit-laden trees.
 He is one of the five artists who painted the world-renowned murals, depicting The Visitation, of the Episcopal Cathedral of Sainte Trinité in Port-au-Prince in 1951.